 What’s the next step?
 Now you’ll need to search for a suitable insurance company.
 The insurer will help you establish if your insurable interest is valid for their insurance policy; they will then guide you through the rates and detail the information needed to pursue coverage.

 Payments for insurance policies also require premiums.
 Each insurance policy differs in its rates and premiums, but most premiums are a monthly payment.
 These premiums may also come as an initial deposit and then transition to a monthly payment.
-In addition, the rate for a sibling life insurance policy will depend on factors unique to their situation, such as age, gender and lifestyle.
+In addition, the rate for a sibling's life insurance policy will depend on factors unique to their situation, such as age, gender, and lifestyle.
+If your sibling has a progressive medical condition that isn't immediately life-threatening, such as kidney failure, diabetes, or Parkinson's disease, you might consider them to be a good candidate for a graded whole life insurance policy.
+If you are looking for a more cost-effective option, term life policies offer lower premiums for smaller death benefits that will cover things like funeral expenses, or help pay off debts that your sibling has incurred that you may find yourself responsible for in the event of their death.
 Throughout this process, you and the insured will take an active part in forming the life insurance policy.

 Finding the right insurance company doesn’t have to be difficult.
 At PolicyScout, we make it easy to choose general life insurance policies with the coverage you need.
-We've already ranked the top life insurance companies based on performance.
+We've already ranked the top life insurance companies based on performance and compiled some of the best insurance blogs to help you make an informed decision.
+You can use an insurance aggregator to help compare prices and options available to you.
 Visit here to find out more about specific insurance companies for life insurance.

 Don’t feel pressured when deciding whether to buy life insurance for your brother or sister.
 Before doing so, go over the eligibility again or call your insurance company.
 You can also browse more information about life insurance to feel more confident in your decision.